opensearch-project/documentation-website/_opensearch/install/rpm.md

 ### YUM

-To upgrade to the latest version of OpenSearch with YUM, use `yum upgrade`.
-You can also upgrade to a specific OpenSearch version by using `yum upgrade opensearch-<version-number>`.
+To upgrade to the latest version of OpenSearch with YUM, use `sudo yum update`.
+You can also upgrade to a specific OpenSearch version by using `sudo yum upgrade opensearch-<version-number>`.